 And so, even though the ICC was long associated with the Messers, it survived their downfall.
 The agency had ingrained themselves too deeply into the fabric of the Empire to be discarded.
 It had also displayed enough independence to avoid the name change many other agencies received to erase associations with a darker time.
 Today, the ICC scans for jump points from their numerous stations, provides data to The Ark to keep the Starmap current, and much more.

 The ICC is also home to one of the most prestigious scientific organizations – the Stellar Surveyors.
 This elite unit, composed of multi-talented individuals from both the public and private sector, are the first to visit and chart new systems after they are discovered.
-In the early 30th century, their assessment of Stanton convinced politicians that it would be perfect for a system-wide business park.
+In the 29th century, their assessment of Stanton convinced politicians that it would be perfect for a system-wide business park.
 Recently, they discovered the Kabal System only to find abandoned Tevarin cities on Kabal III.
 They’ve also been up against their most difficult challenge ever – exploring and mapping the Tamsa System and the black hole at its center.

 ‘Charting the Way Ahead’ may be the motto of the Stellar Surveyors, but it’s also an appropriate maxim for the entire ICC.
 Whether standing up to the Messers or finding jump points that introduce the UEE to new worlds, the ICC clearly has its sights set on the future.